nicyapi/compile-superhero/README.md

 - Project-wide settings are configured using the standard `settings.json` file (i.e. Workspace Settings).

-# Generate compile-superhero local default config
+# Generate local default config at project

 You might want to locally modify the settings of this extension for easy modification/distribution with the project.